March 10, 2017 (Updated: May 16, 2023)

 In today’s competitive marketplace, harnessing the power of social media is a must so long as you want to expand your business and your brand.
 It’s no surprise that engaging with your followers on social media is crucial to success.
-If you stay radio-silent, you may as well not be online, and that is a recipe for a quick end in 2017.
+If you stay radio-silent, you may as well not be online, and that is a recipe for a quick end.

 Yet what is it that experts identify as the key components to a successful social media campaign?
 And why is it so important?
-Here’s a look at the whys behind this important strategy and how to utilize it to your advantage.
+Here’s a look at the whys behind this important strategy and how to harness the power of social media marketing in your strategy.

 From Facebook posts to Twitter announcements, there are few limits to a well-managed social media campaign.
 Not only is the medium vast and diverse in its capabilities, it draws more potential customers than any other tool out there.
 Check out these statistics.